jacebenson/jace.pro/CONTRIBUTING.md

 ### How to submit changes

-You can find the content for blog.jacebenson.com in the [docs](https://github.com/jacebenson/blog/tree/master/content) directory.
+You can find the content for blog.jace.pro in the [docs](https://github.com/jacebenson/blog/tree/master/content) directory.
 See the section above, [submitting a pull request](#submitting-a-pull-request) for information on how to propose a change.

 One gotcha, all pull requests should be directed at the `master` branch (the default branch).